rocksoncodes/rocksoncodes/README.md

 ## About Me
-If you're here, you're probably figuring out whether I'm the right person for something you're building or fixing.
-Fair enough let me make that easy.

 I'm Michael Rockson, a Software Developer.
 I care more about whether the software solves your problem than whether it's technically impressive.
 Clean architecture matters, good patterns matter, but only because they make the